Dooders/Dooders/README.md

 ### Project Strategy

-Ongoing complexification[^4] and experimentation with more models and interactions between models.
-See how changes affect the results and if any emergent[^5] properties surface.
+I will continue to complexify[^4] the library and experiment with more models and observe the interactions inside the simulation.
+This strategy will help me see how changes affect the results and if any emergent[^5] properties surface.

 ### Main Concepts